aimagelab/mammoth/docs/getting_started/checkpoints.rst

 Checkpoints can be loaded either following the mammoth format (defined above) or from a simple ``.pt`` file.
 In the latter case, the checkpoint file should contain all the parameters of the *backbone* of the model.
 The other parameters (optimizer, scheduler, etc.) will be initialized from scratch.

-The loading functions are available in :ref:`module-checkpoints` and should take care of loading all the parameters regardless of the presence of module parallelism (see :ref:`module-distributed-training`).
+The loading functions are available in :ref:`module-checkpoints` and should take care of loading all the parameters regardless of the presence of module parallelism (see :ref:`module-fast-training`).